 - Never ask for any form of hospitality or gifts from a costumer, supplier or other external party

-As an employee of the JGH Group you must use your best judgment when deciding to offer or receive hospitality or gifts and may never accept or offer any gifts of cash or cash equivalents.
+An employee of the JGH Group must use your best judgement when deciding to offer or receive hospitality or gifts and may never accept or offer any gifts of cash or cash equivalents.

 All forms of hospitality or all gifts offered or received must be reported to the Employees Manager regardless of the value of the hospitality/gift.

-You are responsible and accountable for to know and follow the above policy and when in doubt, disclose the issue to your Manager and discuss it openly.
+JGH Employee is responsible and accountable for knowing and following the above policy and when in doubt, disclose the issue to her/his Manager and discuss it openly.